felixchenfy/DQN_SwingUpPendulum/readme.md

     The larger it is, the further future is considered.
 * e-greedy
     This decides the probability for pendulumn to choose the best action to take.
 The smaller it is, the training explores more unknown spaces.
+I set it as 0.95 here.
 * Others
     There are other important params such as: replace_target_iter, batch_size, memory_size.
 They are definitely important, but I just don't have a good idea about how to set them.
 I've tuned them for several values, but there is no apparent conclusion.
 One thing I do know is that when making faster observation, these values should be inceased.